andi-crb/today-i-learned/README.md

 - Use of parameters and custom routes.
 (09/05/16)
 - Creation of up and down methods so as to enable reversal of migrations.
 (10/05/16)
 - How REST actions in controllers differ between Ruby 1 and Ruby 2.
 (11/05/16)
+- How to use RVM to manage different versions of Ruby.
+(14/05/16)
+- How to use partials to minimise repetition.
+(15/05/16)

 <h2>Node.js</h2>
 - How to sort out EACCES issues when installing NPM packages in Ubuntu (via use of NVM).
 (17/04/16)